Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 * `name`: (string) Unique name of tour in camelCase.
 * `version` (string): Version identifier.
 We use date string like "20161224".
 * `path` (string or array, optional): Use this prop to limit tour only to some path prefix (or more prefixes if array).
 Example: `[ '/stats', '/settings' ]`
-* `when` (function, optional): This is a redux selector function.
+* `when` (function, optional): This is a Redux selector function.
 Use this to define conditions for the tour to start.
 * `children` (nodes): only supported type is `<Step>`

 ## Step